Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Conclusions

 \section{Conclusions}

-In this paper, we addressed infinite-horizon LQR problems with unknown state-input matrices.
-Specifically, we propose a procedure mixing the identification phase of the unknown matrices with the optimization of the feedback policy.
-We design an iterative algorithm combining a Recursive Least Squares (RLS) scheme (elaborating samples from the closed-loop system persistently excited by a dithering signal) with the gradient method.
-We proved exponential convergence of the overall procedure to the optimal steady-state associated to the optimal gain and the exact matrices by using tools from Lyapunov-based analysis tools in combination with averaging theory for nonlinear systems.

-Although our strategy is analyzed with a time-invariant plant without disturbances, the procedure we developed is inherently applicable to more challenging scenarios where, for instance, the system and cost matrices vary over time and the plant is affected by disturbances.
-Thus, our work lays the foundation for obtaining stability certificates also in such complex settings.
+In this paper, we addressed infinite-horizon LQR problems with unknown system matrices.
+We proposed a method mixing the identification of the unknown matrices with the optimization of the feedback policy.
+We proved exponential convergence of the overall closed-loop system to the optimal steady-state associated to the optimal gain and the exact matrices by using tools from Lyapunov-based analysis and averaging theory.
+Although our analysis considers a time-invariant plant without disturbances, our procedure is inherently applicable to more challenging scenarios in which, e.g., the system and cost matrices vary over time and disturbances affect the plant.
+Thus, our work paves the way for stability certificates also in these more complex settings.
+Future research will focus on extending the proposed framework to stochastic settings and on studying the connections between regret and stability analysis.

 {\Alph{section}}